ddilan2/466_final_project/README.md

-To install and run the code, follow these steps:
+To install and run the code(for both Windows and Mac), follow these steps below:

 1. Clone the repository to your local machine using git clone [repository_url] command.